 >Remember, every time outside information is added into a paper, you need to provide the reader with a glimpse as to where that information came from.
 You can do this with an in-text or parenthetical citation, which includes the author’s name in the sentence or directly after it, in parentheses.
 Depending on the citation style, you may also need to include the page number or year the source was published.

-Here’s an example of how an MLA in-text and parenthetical citation could look in an assignment:
+Here’s an example of how an MLA in-text citation could look in an assignment:

 Stockett describes Celia as, “probably ten or fifteen years younger than me, twenty-two, twenty-three, and she’s real pretty” (37).

 This excerpt is taken from page 37 in Kathryn Stockett’s book, The Help.
 In the works cited page at the end of the paper, the reader is provided with a full citation that shares the title of the book, the publisher, the year it was published, and possibly some other key pieces of information, depending on the citation style.